Panthers Party founder Bhim Singh passes away in Jammu | Politics

 Singh breathed his last at GMC Hospital here.

+Lieutenent Governor Manoj Sinha said he was deeply saddened to learn about the passing away of Singh.

 ''My heartfelt condolences to the bereaved family & friends in this hour of grief.
-Om Shanti'', he said in a tweet.
+Om Shanti,'' he said in a tweet.
+Singh was also a human rights activist, author and a Supreme Court lawyer, who was re-elected unopposed as a senior executive member of the Supreme Court Bar Association.

+Union Minister Jitendra Singh said he was deeply saddened by the demise of the Panthers Party's founder-patron. ''He was probably the first leading firebrand political activist of post-Independence Jammu and Kashmir and had begun to make an impact from early years, first as a student leader and then a member of the Congress party.
+My respectful condolence,'' he said in a tweet.

+''Prof. Singh was a leader committed to secular values who fought relentlessly for the rights of downtrodden and marginalised sections of society in and outside the state legislature.
+At a time when polarisation and divisiveness has dominated the political arena, he stood for communal harmony and fought tooth and nail against the forces, who are hell bent upon dividing the people and regions on the communal lines,'' CPI(M) leader M.Y.
+Tarigami said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)